mgupta701/CalCOFI-internship/parallax/Markdown/draft6_Oxygen.md

 > <font size="+1"> <span style="color:#28527A"> **Hypoxia occurs when the rate of oxygen consumption in a region exceeds the rate at which oxygen is replenished.** Climate warming disrupts the balance between these two processes and has been worsening de-oxygenation in the CCE.</span> </font>

 <font size="+1"> <span style="color:#28527A"> **Fig. 4** </span> displays how various physical processes affect dissolved oxygen levels in the ocean.
-Climate change affects these processes, as highlighted by the green text, leading to the expansion of hypoxic zones throughout the deeper waters of the CCE.
-These hypoxic waters are then brought to the surface near the coast via upwelling.</font>
+Climate change affects these processes, as highlighted by the green text, leading to the expansion of hypoxic zones throughout the deeper waters of the CCE. </font>

 <br />
 <br />